boto/boto3/docs/source/guide/events.rst

-The event system also provides a hierarchy for registering events such that you can register a function to a set of events depending on the event name heirarchy.
+The event system also provides a hierarchy for registering events such that you can register a function to a set of events depending on the event name hierarchy.

-An event name can have its own heirachy by specifying ``.`` in its name.
+An event name can have its own hierarchy by specifying ``.`` in its name.
 For example, take the event name ``'general.specific.more_specific'``.
 When this event is emitted, the registered functions will be called in the order from most specific to least specific registration.
 So in this example, the